Home » Bitcoin Trading Guide

 What is Bitcoin trading?

 Bitcoin trading refers to the process of frequently buying and selling Bitcoin to profit from short-term price movements.
-Generally, trading is a fast-paced activity, but with the kind of volatility in Bitcoin, it seems faster and more exciting.
+Generally, trading is a fast-paced activity, but with the kind of volatility in Bitcoin, it seems even faster and more exciting.
 The price can move by a double-digit percentage in a day, and the market never sleeps.
 Bitcoin trades round the clock — 24 hours a day and 7 days a week — on cryptocurrency exchanges around the world.
 So, for ultra-short-term traders (scalpers and day traders), there is never a dull moment.

 Bitcoin trading

 As with any tradable security, Bitcoin price movements can be erratic (random walk) and difficult to predict.
-While many believe that Bitcoin is easier to trade than other securities, traders find out that timing the market is difficult — investing (HODLing) seems better, as it is almost impossible to see a trader that has performed better than a HODLer in Bitcoin’s 12 years of existence.
+While many believe that Bitcoin is easier to trade than other securities, traders will find that timing the market is difficult — investing (HODLing) seems better, as it is almost impossible to see a trader that has performed better than a HODLer in Bitcoin’s 12 years of existence.

 Key Pros